Bored of your same old home environment? Craving a little pizzazz? You’re not alone!

 Suitable loans for renos come in all shapes and sizes.
 They may be called: home loan refinance, top up or line of credit for more substantial amounts.
 For smaller renovations, you may think about a small personal loan or even a credit card.
 It all depends on how much you need and what you want to create.

-Home loan refinance: Now’s a good time to review your home loan to see if it’s still working for you.
+- Home loan refinance: Now’s a good time to review your home loan to see if it’s still working for you.
 Sometimes called a mortgage ‘health-check’, you can assess if your loan is still satisfying your needs.
 Happy with the interest rate?
 Remember, there’s always room for negotiation.
 And if your lender has become too complacent, consider moving your business elsewhere.
 See here for information on lenders that offer refinance home loans.

-Home loan top up: This is a great way of getting a whole wad of cash on the side without having to go through all the paperwork.
+- Home loan top up: This is a great way of getting a whole wad of cash on the side without having to go through all the paperwork.
 Essentially, ‘topping-up’ on your existing mortgage, you’ll not only save time but may even be able to take advantage of a lower interest rate for the amount you need to renovate.
 Ask your lender and find out today.

-Line of credit: Access to your own money?
+- Line of credit: Access to your own money?
 Fantastic!
 Well it’s access to the equity in your home.
 You’re probably already aware, that as you pay off your mortgage, you build on what’s called ‘equity’ in your home.
 That’s the accumulated amount that is deducted form the bulk of what's owed.
-The great thing about it, you only have to pay interest on the amount that you use, not the whole amount. so you can budget around your renovation and complete your project in stages if you wish.
+The great thing about it, you only have to pay interest on the amount that you use, not the whole amount.
+So you can budget around your renovation and complete your project in stages if you wish.

-Personal loan: If you don’t want to use the equity in your home, you may want to consider another means of borrowing money for your renovations such as a personal loan.
+- Personal loan: If you don’t want to use the equity in your home, you may want to consider another means of borrowing money for your renovations such as a personal loan.
 With a personal loan you’ll have flexibility to cap the amount and set a strict deadline for paying back the renovation.
-A personal loan is a good option for renovation projects between $15,000 - $30,000.
+Generally, a personal loan is a good option for renovation projects between $15,000 - $30,000.

 What do I look for in a renovation loan?